 At The Leeds our community programmes are fun, diverse and inclusive and are designed to enable more people to discover and enjoy the piano.

-diverse collection, and create their own accessible programme notes including creative responses to the music.
+Working with Leeds City Council Complex Needs provision, practitioners and participants explored pieces of music from the collection, and created their own accessible programme notes including creative responses to the music.

 Our creative projects are designed with teachers to enhance the curriculum whilst introducing children to the magic of the piano.

-Piano Fantasia – Discover the Piano
+Piano Fantasia: Discover the Piano

 Skylar’s Missing Note

-We host events which inform, entertain and enlighten audiences as we continue to bring new perspective to the piano, its music and its people.
+We host events which inform, entertain and enlighten audiences as we continue to bring new perspective to the piano.